spring-epfl/spring22-TomDemont/README.md

 ### Test attack upload

 Once every fake user uploaded a test_defence_set (the same can be used multiple times, it will be split differently), you can login as any non-admin user and start attack.
-To do so, you can click the `Download attack` button as described in [user (student) guide](#user-student-guide), save the file and uncompress it and put all the zip file inside the archive into the folder [`attack_defence_test_scripts`](attack_defence_test_scripts).
+To do so, you can click the `Download attack` button as described in [user (student) guide](#user-student-guide), save the file, uncompress it and put all the zip file inside the archive into the folder [`attack_defence_test_scripts`](attack_defence_test_scripts).

 The script [`fingerprint.py`](attack_defence_test_scripts/fingerprinting.py) can read the provided files and output a classification of the test set in the desired compressed csv format.